ProfessorManhattan/docs-ansible/contributing/commenting.md

 - A TODO comment can be placed anywhere as long as no lines pass the limit of 160 characters.
 - Try using similar TODO comment groups.
 Nothing is set in stone yet but try to use the following categories unless you really believe we need a new category:
-  - bug
+  - Bug
-  - feature
+  - Feature
-  - improvement
+  - Improvement
-  - test
+  - Test
+- Ensure you capitalize the category